electrode-io/electrode/docs/chapter1/further-develop-app/build-app.md

 # Build Electrode Application

-From here, you can develop further based on the generated the electrode app.
+You can continue your app development based on the generated Electrode app.
 Let's make a visual library for our present stack and exciting technologies!
-Copy the code below and paste it into
+Copy the code example below and paste it into the following file:

 `<electrode-app>/src/client/components/home.jsx`: